oracle-livelabs/em-omc/mysql/oci-heatwave-monitoring/a-introduction/introduction.md

 ## About this Workshop

  This workshop consists of three lab exercises organized to familiarize you with key capabilities of Oracle Cloud services, including Database Management, Ops Insights and Logging Analytics.
-We have simulated HeatWave MySQL databases, so you don't need to set up or use one from your cloud account.
+We have simulated HeatWave MySQL DB systems, so you don't need to set up or use one from your cloud account.

  You'll learn how to:
  * Use Oracle Cloud Infrastructure (OCI) Database Management to monitor the HeatWave MySQL DB systems
- * Use Ops Insights for Capacity Planning & Database Insights
+ * Use Ops Insights for Capacity Planning and Database Insights
  * Use Logging Analytics to collect and analyze application logs

 Estimated Time: 60 minutes